chrplr/PCBS/docs/software-installation.rst

 -----------------------

-A code editor is a program that allows you to edit pure text files such as Python programs, `Markdown <https://daringfireball.net/projects/markdown/>`__  or `LaTeX <https://www.latex-project.org/>`__ documents, ...
+A code editor is a program that allows you to edit pure text files such as Python programs, `Markdown <https://daringfireball.net/projects/markdown/>`__  or `LaTeX <https://www.latex-project.org/>`__ documents, etc.

-Unless you already use an editor that you are happy with, we recommend that you download and install `Sublime Text <https://www.sublimetext.com/>`__.
+Unless you already master a code editor,  we recommend that you download and install `Sublime Text <https://www.sublimetext.com/>`__.
 Follow the instructions specific to your Operating System.

-If you prefer opensource software, you can try `Atom <http://atom.io>`__, but be aware that it is slower and more buggy than Sublime Text.
+[Note: If you prefer to stick to opensource software, you can try `Atom <http://atom.io>`__, but be aware that it is slower and more buggy than Sublime Text.]

 Anaconda Python3 distribution
 -----------------------------

 There exists various Python distributions.
-Among them, we recommend the `Anaconda3 distribution <https://www.anaconda.com/distribution>`__ as it already contains most of the packages needed for the lectures.
+Among them, we recommend the `Anaconda3 distribution <https://www.anaconda.com/distribution>`__ as it already contains most of the packages needed for cognitive science.

 1. Go to  <https://www.anaconda.com/products/individual> and  click on ``Download``.
 Then, select the 64-bit installer for your operating system (Windows, MacOS or Linux).
 2. Execute the Anaconda3 installer.
 During the installation.